top of page

 2nd Movement Is there an Ocean?

-From fire to Ice.
-Moon Europa is hiding a huge secret.
-Under its ice shell lies a global sub-surface ocean two and a half times the size of Earth's oceans combined.
+Hidden under a thick shell of ice lies a vast global ocean, estimated to be two and a half times the volume of all Earth’s oceans combined.

 2020 Tectonic plates on Europa.jpg